-Quilting with canvas is pretty new to me because I had assumed it was reserved for bag makers and home dec DIY-ers.
+Quilting with canvas is pretty new to me because I had assumed it was reserved for bag makers and home decor DIY-ers.
 But then I had an inspiring conversation with my new friend Tami of Premier Prints.
-(During our chat we discovered that we both went to the same relatively unkown university in northern Missouri.
-What a small world!)

 Tami gave me the 411 on making quilts with different kinds of canvas and water-resistant outdoor fabrics.
 The more she talked, the more I excitedly nodded my head.
 This new world of canvas would allow for rough and tough quilts for picnics, camping, movies in the park, dog beaches, human beaches, toddlers, BBQs, should I keep going??

 All Premier Prints fabrics are 45” to 64” wide and are 100% designed and printed in the USA.
 They also do their best to be environmentally friendly by using a water-based pigment printing system.